insilmaril/vym/README-layout.md

 * Moving containers around
     - Todo
-        - fix update selection: when selecting in old map, scrolling to target container only works partially

-          maybe total bbox not correct?
+        - Position LineEdit to container instead of MapObj in MapEditor::editHeading

-        - Draw select box for selected containers
+        - Fix z value of select box for selected containers

     - Position containers temporarily while moving: When an object can be linked temporarily, it needs a relative position to the tmp parent.